kubevela/kubevela/design/vela-core/app_deployment.md

 We will make sure the spec works for the following environments:

-- K8s ingress + service (traffic split percetange determined by replica number)
+- K8s ingress + service (traffic split percentages determined by replica number)
 - Istio service mesh

 Here is the workflow with Istio: